Moldovan-Paul/TravelWise/README.md

 Upon pressing the **Search Button**, a new view displays a scrollable list of results.
 Each result contains the airline's name and logo, departure and arrival times, flight duration, number of stops and price (including the return flight if a search was performed for a round trip).

+If no matching results are found, an appropriate message is displayed.
+An example of this can be seen in the [API Usage](#api-usage) section.

 <p align="center">
 <img width="200" heigth="200" alt="Round Trip" src="https://user-images.githubusercontent.com/98110966/190850520-19161af0-f0c3-4991-baa6-e0665fd0ce1e.png">
 <img width="200" heigth="200" alt="Round Trip Results" src="https://user-images.githubusercontent.com/98110966/190850525-eb2ee9a7-0583-47bb-aab2-a9fd73077d1b.png">